-MCF7 cells were transfected in solution with indicated LNA-GapmeR antisense oligos and seeded in 96-well plates at an initial confluency of $\sim\!30\%$ (20,000 cells per well) and immediately placed in an IncuCyte® S3 live-cell analysis system, which is a fully equipped automated microscope for cell confluence monitoring.
-Three phase-contrast images were acquired from each well at 120-min intervals over a period of 96 h, using a $\times\!20$ objective.
+MCF7 cells were transfected in solution with indicated LNA-GapmeR antisense oligoes and seeded in 96 well plates at an initial confluency of approximately 30% (20 000 cells per well) and immediately placed in an IncuCyte® S3 live-cell analysis system, which is equipped a fully automated microscope for cell confluence monitoring.
+Three phase contrast images were acquired from each well at 120 minute intervals over a period of 96 hours, using a 20x objective.
 For each condition, five wells were monitored.
-Data were analyzed using the IncuCyte® S3 software.
+Data was analyzed using the IncuCyte® S3 Software.